 During the program establishment phase there are limited results or analysis required.
-In years one and two of the plan, annual reports will provide a summary of activities including baseline data review, selection of monitoring sites for field surveys, preparation for farm operator interviews.
+In years one and two of the plan, annual reports provide a summary of activities including baseline data review, selection of monitoring sites for field surveys and preparation for farm operator interviews.
 The climate stations are collecting information that will provide baseline information to support future analysis.

-From April 2016 to December 2017 historical climate data and baseline climate data will be reviewed.
-The existing climate station network will be upgraded to meet monitoring plan requirments, and complete the climate station network, including new stations, will be operational by December 2017.
-A ground truthing visit is planned for fall 2016 to confirm 2 new climate station locations and installation prior to December 2017.
-The 2 locations are 1) Near Taylor on south bank of Peace River, and 2) on the plateau above Tea Creek.
+From April 2016 to December 2017 historical climate data and baseline climate data continues to be reviewed.
+The existing climate station network will be upgraded to meet monitoring plan requirements, and complete the climate station network, including new stations, which will be operational by December 2017.
+A ground truthing visit will occur in spring 2017 to confirm the two new climate station locations and plan their installation prior to December 2017.
+The two locations are 1) Near Taylor, B.C., and 2) on the plateau above Tea Creek.
 The site visit will consider appropriate topography and exposure for the climate stations, and will include attendance by a RWDI climate station specialist and a senior agriculture advisor.

-Preparation for interviews by identifying and inviting farm operators with farms within 3 km of the reservoir to participate in annual interviews.
+Preparation for interviews continues by identifying and inviting farm operators with farms within 3 km of the reservoir to participate in annual interviews.
 Efforts will be made to collaborate with associations, producer groups and government agencies that may have data or local knowledge related to this monitoring plan.
 BC Hydro is aware that there is an ongoing project, led by the BC Grain Producers' Association, titled "Peace - Agriculture Weather Monitoring and Decision Support Tools" that may be a helpful resource to this plan.

-Full climate station data collection and interviews will begin after December 2017 in accorandance with condition 31 requirements and the AMAFP implementation schedule.
+Full climate station data collection and interviews will begin after December 2017 in accordance with Condition 31 requirements and the AMAFP implementation schedule.
 Full monitoring plan implementation will be undertaken over 10 years, commencing 5 years prior to reservoir filling and ending 5 years post reservoir filling.